A pair of comedy films starring Rob Schneider as a male prostitute.Deuce Bigalow: Male Gigolo

 : (2005), directed by Mike Bigelow (yes, oddly, the director shares the same first name as that of the director of the first one and the same last name as that of the character).
 A Serial Killer

 is going around killing male prostitutes.
 Deuce heads there to spend some time with his pimp, T.J., from the first film, only for T.J. to end up being suspected of the murders.
 T.J. implores him to find the real killer by re-entering work as a gigolo and visiting former clients of those murdered, who likewise turn out to be an oddball bunch.
-Critical reception to this one was OVERWHELMINGLY
+Ironically enough, may be more famous for Roger Ebert

 , of which the plot is almost identical.